wrightben/Puzzles/sudoku/README.md

 * Unique Required: A particular digit appears as part of just 1 regex.
 That cell must equal the digit.
 * Column Summary: A particular digit always appears in a column of permutations.
 That column must equal that digit.
 * Intersections of permutations between row-col, or box-col, filter permutations that are not connectors.
 The intersections are implicitly box-row-col.
-* State + Guessing: Substituting permutations in breadth-first may force a solution to the puzzle when permutations have been reduced
+* (Not implemented) State + Guessing: Substituting permutations in breadth-first may force a solution to the puzzle when permutations have been reduced

 #### Calculating Permutations Manually